 Danielle deeply enjoys teaching and thus offers individual consultation to psychotherapists .
 She also offers consultation for business’ and agencies that are seeking to implement trauma informed care practices, lead from an attachment informed lens or implement Motivational Interviewing skills.
 Taking complex theories and research, then translating them into easy to understand and apply skills, is one of Danielle’s biggest passions!

-Prior to private practice, Ms. Murphy was the recipient of the 2014 NASW Emerging Leader Award for her work in community mental health.
-She primarily worked with adults with mental illness and individuals recovering from addiction.
+Prior to private practice, Danielle was the recipient of the 2014 NASW Emerging Leader Award for her leadership in community mental health.
+She primarily worked with adults with mental illness, significant traumatic events and individuals recovering from addiction.
 Danielle worked in a recovery-focused program that emphasized belief in the individual’s ability to recover from all types of psychiatric, medical, substance and environmental difficulties.
+This work strongly informs her present work, as it built the foundation of her clinical and training interests.
 She served in various capacities, including Program Director.

 Pallavi Ankolekar is a clinical social worker and psychotherapist who works with adolescents, emerging adults, and adults.
 She specializes in treating individuals, struggling with mood disorders, substance use, life transitions, anxiety, trauma, relationship problems, communication, boundary setting, and racial or sexual identity issues.
 Raised in a first-generation immigrant household, Pallavi has built her practice around supporting people of color navigate through spaces they may not be accustomed to.